2014 Southeast Europe floods: Serbia

 During the floods, transport across the country, particularly central and western parts, was interrupted or broken.
 2,260 public, industrial and infrastructure facilities were flooded, and 3,500 roads were destroyed.
 The Belgrade–Bar railway was severed at several locations in western Serbia, and has been closed; basic reparations took about a month to complete, and afterwards the trains were forced to take a several-hours detour.
 Reconstruction of the section in the Gradac river canyon was finished in March 2015, allowing the trains to return to the original route.

 Agricultural damage in affected areas was total, and the amount is yet to be determined.
 Thousands of cows, sheep, chicken and other domestic animals perished in the floods, and their corpses present a serious health risk for people who started returning and repairing their homes.

 On 20 May, the Government of Serbia proclaimed 3 days of mourning.
-Serbian Prime Minister Aleksandar Vučić described the flooding as "the worst natural catastrophe that has ever hit Serbia."
+Serbian Prime Minister Aleksandar Vučić described the flooding as "the worst water catastrophe that has ever hit Serbia."

 In a July 2014 report by the Government of Serbia, the total amount of damage in the country was estimated at 1.53 billion Euro.
 Of those, 810 million was attributed to direct damage, and 662 million to losses.
 Two thirds of the damage was attributed to the production sector (500 million direct and 569 million indirect), of which 228 million in the agricultural sector.
 Total damage on the housing was 227.3 million, while the infrastructure damage (transportation, communications and water management) was assessed at 192 million.